 Complete one of the following courses:

 This course studies writing within the diverse environment of the workplace.
 It emphasizes the need to adapt written documents for a distinct task, audience, or platform.
 The course introduces students to professional and technical writing through examination and evaluation of interdisciplinary readings and representative models of professional documents-both print and digital.
 The course will incorporate strategies for developing and improving skills in writing, reading, researching, editing, presenting, and collaborating.
 Students will demonstrate an understanding of effective practices through a portfolio of professional documents.
-Prerequisite: ENG 123.
-(3 units; Fall, even years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 This course introduces students to the growing field of digital studies.
 Given the interdisciplinary nature of digital studies, students will study digital texts and projects and will work collaboratively to evaluate, develop, and refine their technical skills to create and edit various forms of digital publications.
-Prerequisite: ENG 123.
-(3 units; Fall, odd years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation